Post-Doc, Conservation genomics

 Evolutionary genetics, PhD

 Population divergence, changes in allele frequency or mean phenotype between populations of the same species, occurs due to a plethora of factors.
 These include any or all of, mutation, migration, selection and drift.
 In my PhD thesis, I characterized the origins, patterns and maintenance of genetic diversity in a putatively young threespine stickleback radiation in southwest Alaska.
-My project was multi-faceted, as most PhD projects are, and components included studying the population genetics of diverging lineages, and measuring differences in body length and recombination rate in these same lineages.
+My project was multi-faceted, as most PhD projects are, and fell into roughly three major parts.
+1) Determining the colonization history, population structure, and relative influences of geography and migration on that structure.
+2) Determining the influence of migration on genomic architecture.
+3) Using common garden experiments to determine whether phenotypic divergence had a genetic basis.
 My field sites were in and around the spectacular Katmai National Park and Preserve and Aniakchak National Monument, Alaska, and I completed my work in collaboration with the US National Park Service in King Salmon, Alaska.

 Quantitative diet analysis, MSc